All Episodes

 The Palestinians continue to make concession after concession after concession after concession.

-Satire there for those of you who don't.
+Satire there for those of you who don't, or sarcasm better stated.

-Are you sure you turn that air conditioning down?
+Are you sure you turned that air conditioning down?

 I don't care if it freezes those guys out.